import-js/eslint-plugin-import/docs/rules/order.md

   // Then the rest: internal and external type
 ]
 ```
-The default value is `["builtin", "external", "internal", "parent", "sibling", "index"]`.
+The default value is `["builtin", "external", "parent", "sibling", "index"]`.

 You can set the options like this: